Sutherland, Patrick, military officer; fl.1746; died c.1766.

+Do you like to try your luck?
+Go to our website and play lucky pharao.
+Increased odds for winning!
 There was dissatisfaction, however, among many of the settlers, frustrated by waiting in Halifax for up to four years before being given their land, and with grievances over the cost of ocean passages and the kinds of goods the government had supplied.
 It erupted in an armed insurrection in December 1753 [see Pettrequin].
 Sutherland tried to persuade the settlers to discuss their grievances peaceably, but finally found it necessary to summon troops under Robert Monckton from Halifax to disarm them.

 During the winter of 1754–55 the settlers, who had cleared a considerable amount of land, sustained substantial losses from a cattle distemper.
 Captain Sutherland applied to the government of Nova Scotia for seed corn for their subsistence, and wheat and oats were purchased for them.
 As more Lunenburg inhabitants settled on farm lots at a distance from the town, the death-rate at childbirth rose.
 On Sutherland’s suggestion, the council advised in April 1755 that two midwives should be appointed to reside among them.